You know how the summer schedule for kids goes right?

 If the kids are taking a bath or a shower at night, I’ll use these unique and creative bath toys for toddlers (they work great for older kids too).
 Since we only use them during bath time, the kids easily transition into creative free-play.

-We also spend a lot of time reading in the summer during the day.
+We also spend a lot of time reading during the day.
 So if I find myself short on time during the bedtime routine, I will skip reading at night and play with them instead using SAY WHAT YOU SEE®.

 This is a really simple technique where you describe what the child is doing, thinking, feeling and saying without questions, fixing or judgement.
 This can help nourish your child’s need to connect and cut way down on the bedtime battles (i.e. child keeps getting out of bed 357 times).

-Another quick thing that we do is use essential oils for sleep.
+Another quick thing that we do is use oils for sleep.
 Super easy and works!

 - Close curtains to help kids wind down.
 Encourage kids to start following their routine cards.